Skip to main content

 The HVAC sector in Michigan operates under a layered regulatory structure.
 LARA issues mechanical contractor licenses at the state level.
 Local building departments — operating under authority delegated by the Michigan Building Code Act (Public Act 230 of 1972) — issue permits and conduct inspections.
 MIOSHA enforces occupational safety standards on job sites.
 The Michigan Public Service Commission (MPSC) regulates utility programs, including those that fund equipment efficiency upgrades documented in Michigan Utility HVAC Rebates and Michigan HVAC Energy Efficiency Programs.

-The directory does not replace professional consultation.
+The provider network does not replace professional consultation.
 It structures access to the professionals, regulatory references, and technical frameworks that define how HVAC work is lawfully performed in Michigan.

 References